Eric Nance: Trial and appeals

 Nance was found guilty of capital felony murder, with attempted rape as the underlying felony.
 During the sentencing phase of the trial, it was revealed that five months before the murder, Nance had been released from a twenty-year sentence for beating two Oklahoma girls in 1982.
 The jury found that there were no mitigating circumstances in the case, and recommended that the judge sentence Nance to death, which he did on March 31, 1994.

 His lawyers argued that it would be unconstitutional (Atkins v.
-Virginia) to execute Nance, as he was mentally retarded.
+Virginia) to execute Nance, as he was intellectually disabled.
 A psychologist said that Nance had an IQ below 70, whereas a psychiatrist testified that he found Nance to have an IQ of 105.
 The defense also argued that DNA tests could show that the pubic hair did not come from Heath.

 On November 17, 2005, the Arkansas Parole Board recommended, with a vote of 6–1, that Governor Mike Huckabee deny clemency for Nance.
 The dissenting vote was from one member who wanted to stay the execution to give more time to determine if Nance was intellectually disabled.

 The execution was briefly stayed on November 17 by United States federal judge James Moody of the Eastern District of Arkansas.
 The stay was vacated by the 8th Circuit Court of Appeals on November 19.